Jonty/Newsic/README.md

 Notes
 -----

-* This is completely untested in anything other than chrome.
+* This is completely untested in anything other than the latest Chrome/FF/Safari.
 * I am a horrid javascript programmer.

 Known Problems